 Under the No Action Alternative, the pedestrian and bicycle network would be consistent with the 2015 Comprehensive Plan.
-A less-than-significant impact on pedestrian and bicycle facilities is expected.
+The 2024 Comprehensive Plan Update and 2024 Transportation System Plan would not be adopted.
+Pedestrian and bicycle LOS standards would not be met, resulting in a significant impact on pedestrian and bicycle facilities.

-7.2.4 Impacts of the Proposed Action
+4.2.4 Impacts of the Proposed Action

-The impacts of the Proposed Action are assessed against the No Action Alternative based on the methods and thresholds of significance described in Section 7.2.1.
+The impacts of the Proposed Action are assessed against the No Action Alternative based on the methods and thresholds of significance described in Section 4.2.1.